bhupendra-25bai10468/ai-ml-project/README.md

 Many people are not aware of their calorie requirements on a daily basis.
 They either eat more or less.
 This affects their lifestyle and eating habits.

-This project will solve this problem by giving a simple and user-friendly solution to:
+This project solves this problem by providing a simple solution to:

 * Calculate the calorie requirements
 * Keep a record of food consumed